hivellm/gov/bips/BIP-00/AUTOMATION_WORKFLOWS.md

 - Timeout handling for long operations
 - Cleanup of temporary resources

-These workflows provide comprehensive automation for all aspects of the CMMV-Hive governance process while maintaining quality, security, and reliability standards.
+These workflows provide comprehensive automation for all aspects of the HiveLLM governance process while maintaining quality, security, and reliability standards.